 What is Excessive Force?

 A bouncer’s “reasonable” force is typically equal to or less than yours.
-Restraining holds to break up fights and forcibly clearing space are generally not excessive, because they do not escalate force in a non-life threatening situation.
+Restraining holds to break up fights and forcibly clearing space are generally not excessive, because they do not escalate force in a non-life-threatening situation.

-Excessive force is greater force than what the situation objectively calls for.
+Excessive force is a greater force than what the situation objectively calls for.
 Security guards and bouncers cross the line when they act in a manner that objectively does not justify the force.
 When a bouncer beats a guest into submission for not complying, that force crossed the line.
 A bouncer’s frustration does not objectively justify a level of force only appropriate for self-defense.

 Therefore, when lives are not in danger, applying force that results in serious injuries is evidence of excessive force.
 If you have suffered major injuries that include the following after an assault, you may be owed compensation:

 - Traumatic brain injuries

 Is His Boss Responsible?

 When a bouncer uses excessive force, he owes you compensation.
 His boss does, too.

 Owners of nightclubs, bars, and other venues have a duty to keep their guests safe.
 They become responsible for their employee’s violent misconduct when they: